Offer rate & tech performance: How to choose a B2B Buy Now, Pay Later provider

 Last week we introduced you to our series of articles on how to choose a Buy Now, Pay Later provider for B2B.
-In this week’s instalment, find out in more detail why offer rate and tech performance are among the 8 key criteria you should be evaluating as you look for a BNPL solution.
+In this next instalment, find out in more detail why offer rate and tech performance are among the 9 key criteria you should be evaluating as you look for a digital trade credit solution.

 One of the first things to consider when comparing different Buy Now, Pay Later (BNPL) solution providers is the offer rate that said provider will be able to extend to your B2B customers.
 But before we cover the why, it’s important to understand the what.
 So, what exactly is the offer rate?

 Put simply, the offer rate (a.k.a. acceptance rate) of a Buy Now, Pay Later scheme refers to the proportion of positive responses from your BNPL provider to requests for payment terms.
 For example, if your provider can offer deferred payment to 80 out of every 100 of your customers who request it, their BNPL solution has an offer rate of 80%.

 Technically, the offer rate can be measured at transaction level (accepting 80 transactions out of 100), at customer level (offering payment terms to 80 customers out of 100) as well as GMV level (offering on £80 out of £100).
 All of these measures matter and track slightly different aspects of the offer rate performance.
 For instance, a provider that only extends small credit limits might be able to cover a majority of your buyers in number but not the top customers that account for the bulk of your business.